AlistairLR112/EnglandCrimeAssociations/README.md

-# Association Rule Mining for reported Crimes in England
+# Association Rule Mining for reported street crimes in England & Wales
-The aim here is to see if there are any associations between the reported aspects of crime, such as Month of Year, Location, Crime type etc.
+The aim here is to see if there are any associations between the reported aspects of street crime, such as Month of Year, Location, Crime type etc.
 This will be done in Pyspark due to the size of the data but it will still be possible to execute on a local cluster.

 The data can be downloaded from here: https://data.police.uk/data/.

-The date range for this data is September 2015 - August 2018 and all constabularies in England were selected (excluding British Transport Police)
+The date range for this data is December 2010 - July 2019 and all constabularies in England & Wales were selected (we will be excluding British Transport Police and Police Service of Northern Ireland)

 ## What is an Association Rule?
 *Association rule learning is a rule-based machine learning method for discovering interesting relations between variables in large databases.
 It is intended to identify strong rules discovered in databases using some measures of interestingness.
 This rule-based approach also generates new rules as it analyzes more data.
 The ultimate goal, assuming a large enough dataset, is to help a machine mimic the human brain’s feature extraction and abstract association capabilities from new uncategorized data.*